 At Willamette Valley Cancer Institute and Research Center, expert hematologists treat leukemia, lymphoma, myeloma, and other blood cancers.
 WVCI also advances the treatment of blood cancers through clinical trials that lead to the development of new therapies.
 We know it’s important for you to get good information and choose a treatment that’s best for you.

 At Willamette Valley Cancer Institute, medical oncologists and hematologists, including Dr. Luke Fletcher, treat patients with blood cancers.
 There are different types of treatment options available to help manage and treat cancers of the blood, with promising cancer research on the horizon.

 Watch this video to learn more about the different types of blood cancers, common symptoms, staging, and treatment including clinical trials.

 A blood cancer diagnosis can leave you feeling overwhelmed and full of questions.
 If you’ve recently been diagnosed with lymphoma or multiple myeloma, visit our guide for newly diagnosed patients.
 Hopefully, it can ease your mind about what you can expect at your first appointment with the hematologist.

-Our blood cancer specialists in Willamette Valley are ready to help you navigate your treatment plan as well as help you manage side effects, nutrition, and your emotional well-being.
+Our blood cancer specialists in the Willamette Valley are ready to help you navigate your treatment plan as well as help you manage side effects, nutrition, and your emotional well-being.

 The WVCI team of experts is ready to talk to you about your type of cancer and all your treatment options.
-When you’re ready, click the button to make an appointment with one of our blood cancer specialists at a location convenient to you in Corvallis, Eugene, Florence, and Lincoln City.
+When you’re ready, click the button to make an appointment with one of our blood cancer specialists at a location convenient to you in Albany, Corvallis, Eugene, Florence, Newport, and Lincoln City.
 We’re here to answer all your questions and help you every step of the way.